 All transcripts from the interviews were read a number of times for the purpose of what Hyncer (1985) explained was to get a good overview.
 Secondly, they were coded using codes which Saldaña (2015) referred to as content.
-These codes were then made into themes and statements were made out of what Creswell (2012) referred to as the essence of the themes.
-School documentation was analysed similar to both lesson observations using the conceptual framework set out in Table 3 and 4 above.
+These codes were then made into themes; statements were consequently made out of what Creswell (2012) referred to as the essence of the themes.
+School documentation was analysed similar to both lesson observations using the conceptual framework set out in Tables 3 and 4 above.
 Validity and reliability were ensured by peer reviewing the critical analysis of the skills observed in Table 3, and by carrying out a pilot of the observational template.

 3. Results

-In order to be able to discuss the results to the questions it is important that the researchers analyse the school improvement plan at Barrowside Secondary School because this sets out the policy that the school implemented as a result of national policy in the area of the teaching of numeracy across the curriculum (DES, 2011a, 2012).
+In order to be able to discuss the results to the questions it is important that the researchers analyse the school improvement plan at Barrowside Secondary School.
+This plan is indicative of how the school implemented national policy (DES, 2011a, 2012, 2016) in a school context.
 The school improvement plan was a six page document.
 The document was for a three-year period.
-The plan followed the guidelines set down by national policy (DES, 2012, 2016).
-Following a list of strengths and weaknesses for numeracy in the school, there were five subsequent pages, each page consisting of one target with accompanying actions.
-No distinction was made in the plan between the terms numeracy and mathematics, and the term “maths” was referenced in the plan 51 times as opposed to the term numeracy which was referenced 17 times which amounts to a ratio of 3:1.
+The plan included a list of strengths and weaknesses for the school context regarding the teaching and learning of numeracy.
+To address these identified areas, and in keeping with national policy (DES, 2012, 2016); the plan contained five targets in relation to numeracy with multiple actions associated with each target.
+The terms “maths” and “numeracy” were used interchangeably throughout the document.
+No distinction was made in the plan between the terms numeracy and mathematics.
+The term “maths” was referenced in the plan 51 times as opposed to the term numeracy which was referenced 17 times which amounts to a ratio of 3:1.

-A list of the five targets from the school improvement plan is documented below in Table 6.
-Additionally, there were multiple actions associated with each target.
-Column three in Table 6 below shows the people responsible for the actions for each target.
+A list of the five targets from the school improvement plan are documented below in Table 6.
+There were multiple actions associated with each target.
+The third column in Table 6 below shows the people responsible for the actions for each target.
+Targets 4 and 5 were what policy makers (DES, 2012) referred to as SMART targets.
+Smart targets are defined as: “specific, measureable, attainable, realistic and time bound” (DES, 2012, p.
+19).
+That said, the values associated with Target 4 were not made available to the researchers.
+Targets 1, 2 and 3 did not meet this criterion.
+Target 2 was the only one that explicitly mentioned the term “numeracy”.
+Also, noteworthy, was that the specific targets set out did match the areas identified by the school as areas for priority except for one instance where it was stated that “teachers needed to liaise with the maths department on methods used to teach mathematical concepts”.
+Targets 1, 2 and 3 were not specific to learner outcomes as advised by policy makers (DES, 2012), and also there was no reference to progress made on previously identified targets.
+Each target in the school plan had a number of associated actions.
+Out of a total of twenty-six actions, the mathematics department were solely responsible for eleven of these.
+This placed over forty per cent of the responsibility of whole-school planning for numeracy on the mathematics department.

+Table 6.
+Analysis of Numeracy Plan for Barrowside Secondary School